NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 In addition to response body compression, the HTTP protocol introduced header compression via the [HPACK](https://www.rfc-editor.org/rfc/rfc7541.html) format in [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and later via the [QPACK](https://www.rfc-editor.org/rfc/rfc9204.html) format in [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3).
 Header compression is implemented by browsers and the HTTP stack of web servers, requiring no effort from web developers.
 That said, knowing that it exists and how it works can inform some optimization decisions.

-Header compression uses:
+Headers compression uses:

 - A static dictionary containing a set of commonly used header fields,
 - Per-connection dynamic dictionaries that are kept in sync between the client and the server, storing previously sent header fields.

 Request and response header fields can be encoded either literally or, when possible, using indices that reference entries in the static or dynamic dictionaries.

-Thanks to dynamic dictionaries, repeatedly sent headers such as cookies can be sent only once during the lifetime of an HTTP connection, reducing network usage compared to HTTP/1.1, where they need to be sent with every request.
-This makes it possible to forgo the practice of hosting static content in cookie-less domains to avoid the cost of cookie retransmission.
+By using dynamic dictionaries, headers that are repeatedly sent such as cookies can be sent only once during the lifetime of an HTTP connection, reducing network usage compared to HTTP/1.1, where they need to be sent with every request.

+Thanks to headers compressing:

+- It is possible to forgo the practice of hosting static content in cookie-less domains - an optimization used in HTTP/1.1 to avoid the cost of cookie retransmission.
+- The overhead from patterns like authorization via [JSON Web Tokens (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token) is greatly reduced, removing barriers to using stateless and scalable server architectures.

 <figure id="figure-hpack">
     <img